 All surfboards are not created equal and you’ll quickly discover that there’s a huge range of surfboard shapes to choose from.

 From traditional shortboards through to super niche asymmetrical boards – there’s something to suit every style of surfer and of course the waves you’ll be surfing too.

-So if you’re looking to grab a new board or simply learn a bit more about the surfboard shapes out there here’s my rundown of pretty much everything you could ride – including the level of surfer their best suited for and the waves they’ll perform best on!
+So if you’re looking to grab a new board, figure out your next custom surfboard or simply learn a bit more about the surfboard shapes out there here’s my rundown of pretty much everything you could ride – including the level of surfer their best suited for and the waves they’ll perform best on!